BBj-Plugins/BBjGpsLocation/README.md

 **Caution**

-The BBjGpsLocation won't work with out an Goodle Maps Apikey.
+The BBjGpsLocation won't work with out an Google Maps Apikey.
+You can set the Key in the Demo.